-We are an energy services and solutions company operating on six continents, focused on bromine-based completion fluids, calcium chloride, water management solutions, frac flowback, and production well testing services.
+We are an energy services and solutions company with operations on six continents focused on developing environmentally conscious services and solutions that help make people's lives better.
 We were incorporated in Delaware in 1981.
 Our products and services are delivered through two reporting segments - Completion Fluids & Products Division and Water & Flowback Services Division.
 Unless the context requires otherwise, when we refer to "we," "us," and "our," we are describing TETRA Technologies, Inc. and its consolidated subsidiaries on a consolidated basis.

 Our Completion Fluids & Products Division manufactures and markets clear brine fluids ("CBFs"), additives, and associated products and services to the oil and gas industry for use in well drilling, completion, and workover operations in the United States and in certain countries in Latin America, Europe, Asia, the Middle East, and Africa.
-The Division also markets liquid and dry calcium chloride products manufactured at its production facilities or purchased from third-party suppliers to a variety of markets outside the energy industry, and markets TETRA PureFlow® ultra-pure zinc bromide to several battery technology companies.
+The Division also markets liquid and dry calcium chloride products manufactured at its production facilities or purchased from third-party suppliers to a variety of markets outside the energy industry, and markets TETRA PureFlow an ultra-pure zinc bromide as well as TETRA PureFlow Plus, an ultra-pure zinc bromide/zinc chloride blend; both to several battery technology companies.